silvtal/tnseq_read_simulation/README.md

 `NNNNNNNNNNNNTANNNNNNNNNNNN`

+Notably, this script takes a list of "genes to exclude" (to simulate essentiality).
+If the base pairs after "TA" are included in the "genes to exclude", no reads will be generated from that "TA".

+The essentiality analysis can be carried out by aligning with a short read aligner, formatting to .wig and using [Transit](https://github.com/mad-lab/transit).

 ### rm_selected_genes.py
 Removes specific genes from a .fna file given a .tsv annotation file.
 In our example, we remove chemotaxis and motility genes.
-The filtered genome will then be the input for read_simulator.py in order to simulate essentiality.
-The essentiality analysis can be carried out by aligning with a short read aligner, formatting to .wig and using [Transit](https://github.com/mad-lab/transit).
+The filtered genome will serve as a reference for visualization on software like IGV.